PhoenixTales/phoenix-docs/world/freecamp.md

 * Old Mine: "Much more could be extracted from the Old Mine, but who treats their ore diggers as slaves doesn't deserve any better."
 * Free Camp: "There is only one place in the entire prison, which is truly FREE.
 Our Free Camp."
 * Free Mine: "Our Free mine is the heart of the prison.
 Our hard work keeps two camps alive."
+* Exchange Place: "Our ore is escorted by friends [Templars] to the Exchange Place and exchanged for goods there with the outside world."
+* Magic Barrier: "The other day we stumbled upon the Magic Barrier in a new tunnel."
+* New Camp: "We deliver ore to the New Camp and get protection against the orebarons and their mercenary henchmen."
+* Psi Camp: "The sect camp in the middle of the ancient swamp, provides us with good escort and guard services.
+But they always want to get PSI from the outside world."
+* Abandoned Mine: "Once there were the best ore sources in the Abandoned Mine.
+But that's over for a long time."

 ## What others say about the Scrapers